Clixbee: Identity

 This post is part of a series on my adventure into vibe coding a photo app.
 Learn more about Clixbee.

 Clixbee had started as a way to pick the single best photo from a recent batch.
-Once I added the ability to choose the best photo from a chosen seletcion of photos, the name began to feel too narrow.
-Picd described one action.
-The product was shifting toward something closer to selection.
+Once I added the ability to choose the best photo from a specific selection of photos, the name began to feel too narrow.

 I went back to basics and started brainstorming names.
 I used ChatGPT to generate variations built around click, select, and pick.
-One of the candidates was Clixby.
-It felt distinct and modern enough to check availability.
+One of the candidates that stood out was Clixby.
+It felt unique and modern enough to bat it around.
 I ran it by my daughter and she said, “Oh, I thought you meant Clix-bee, like a bee.”
+Kids are pretty genius.

 Connecting the App to Bees?

 Bees are efficient foragers.
-They evaluate color, light, and subtle signals to find the richest flowers.
-The metaphor was direct without being forced.
-The app evaluates images not too dissimilar from how a bee evaluates flowers.
+They evaluate color, light, and subtle signals to find the richest flowers so the metaphor was direct without being forced.
+The app evaluates images which is not too dissimilar from how a bee evaluates flowers.

 We did a quick pass to make sure the name was not already in use and then I hired a freelancer to explore early logo concepts.
 The first drafts leaned more literal.
 Full bee illustrations.
-They were strong starting points but too expressive for the product.
+They were strong starting points but the wrong kind of expression for the product.

 The original Clixbee logo which was more of a mascot than identity mark.

-I combined the logotype and integrated the callouts to bees and flowers.
+I used the commissioned illustration as a starting point for some drafts.
+I combined the logotype and integrated some callouts to bees and flowers.
 Then I pulled the color and shadows out of the bee illustration and brought it closer to my hand drawn sketch.
-I wanted an identity that could exist without leaning on a full mascot.
-The logo should signal the idea with a little bit of grace.
-I have leaned on my own handwriting for personal projects in the past as well.
-It's slightly awkward and organic which I like as well.
+I wanted an identity that could exist without leaning on a full color mascot.
+I have often leaned on my own handwriting for personal projects in the past as well.
+It's slightly awkward and organic, which seemed to fit with a more "in the background" brand.

 Color decisions followed the same rule.
-The app interface remains black and white so the photos carry the visual weight.
-The only strong color will appear in the app icon and UI highlights.
+The app interface remains clean so the photos carry the visual weight.
+The only splash of color shows up in background gradients and UI highlights for more recognizable tap areas.

 Highlighting Your Top 5

-UI exploration happened in parallel.
-Early layouts felt too modular.
-Grids and bento experiments added structure but distracted from the images themselves.
-The design eventually shifted to emphasize the highest rated photo as a hero image.
-The brand identity supports the photos.
-It does not compete with them.
+UI exploration was also happening in parallel.
+I tried everything from grids to bento layouts.
+All of them added structure but ultimately distracted from the images themselves.
+The design eventually shifted to emphasize the highest rated photo as a hero image, followed by the other selections which is helpful when you're comparing a photo with the exact same subject and composition.

-Clixbee kept the scoring engine from Picd but the identity evolved into something with legs or should I say, wings.
+Clixbee kept the scoring engine and detail screen from Picd but the identity evolved into something with legs or should I say, wings.